bitzesty/funding-frontend/README.md

 `psql –version`

-Start postgres with the command below.
+Start postgres manually with the command below.
+There are instructions to automate later in this document.
 See link for other commands:

 `sudo service postgresql start`

-Note: This may need manually starting after reboot – check.

 #### Create a Postgres User

 The username should match your Ubuntu username, for which you installed Rails.

-`sudo -u postgres createuser -s <username>`
+`sudo -u postgres createuser -s <YOUR USER>`

 Check the user by logging into psql with